Skip to content

 What is an Optically Clear Adhesive?

-Occasionally, you might encounter a silicone optically clear adhesive for more sensitive applications, but most optically clear tapes are acrylic transfer tapes.
+Acrylic is the most common optically clear adhesive due to its resistance to long-term color degradation, such as yellowing.
+Occasionally, you might encounter a silicone optically clear adhesive for more sensitive applications, but most optically clear tapes are acrylic transfer tapes

-There are different levels of optical clarity depending on the needs of a product.
+Different products require different levels of optical clarity.
 For example, the transparency needed for packing tape is likely far below the standard for any touchscreen protector.

-• Class I: This is the highest standard of optical clarity and aesthetic appeal. (handheld device lenses, optical instrumentation, and displays).
+• Class I: This is the highest optical clarity and aesthetic appeal standard (handheld device lenses, optical instrumentation, and displays).

 • Class II: This designation is used where a highly aesthetic, quality product is desired (printed labels, decorative features, and permanent device applications).